spaceninja/dnd-adventures/src/adventures/history-channel/part-1.md

 The Arena is a large, well-lit, open space with a domed glass ceiling stretching high overhead revealing a view of a crowded sea of stars and the surface of the planet.
 The room has a dirt floor, but it’s uneven, with small hills and valleys, even a few dead trees.

-A DC 12 Perception check reveals that this space used to be some sort of park.
+A successful DC 12 Wisdom (Perception) check reveals that this space used to be some sort of park.
 There are still indications of it in the stone borders of a scummy pond, or a small wooden bridge that has been uprooted for use as a barricade.

 There are several hazards scattered around, like large logs bristling with spikes.
 If any characters look for opportunities in combat, suggest something like this, and let them have a small victory by tricking another contestant into damaging themselves on the hazard.
 It won’t affect the overall battle, but it will help the players feel a sense of agency despite the odds being stacked against them.